-The Group believes that the integrity of business is the foundation of corporate social responsibility, as well as a fundamental element for a business competitive advantage and sustainability.
+The Group believes that the integrity of business is the foundation of corporate social responsibility, as well as a fundamental element for competitive advantage and sustainability.
 The Group is committed to adhering to the highest possible standards of openness, probity and accountability.
 Hence, the Group has formulated relevant business conduct and conflict of interest policies requiring all the employees to discharge their duties with loyalty and integrity, and shall not abuse their positions to seek any improper interests.

 During the Year, the Group was not aware of any material non-compliance with relevant laws and regulations in Hong Kong relating to bribery, extortion, fraud and money laundering, including but not limited to the Prevention of Bribery Ordinance that would have a significant impact on the Group.
-In addition, during the Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees (2022: Nil).
+In addition, during the Year, there were no concluded legal cases regarding corrupt practices brought against the Group or its employees (2023: Nil).

-Recognising that anti-corruption training is essential for creating a healthy corporate culture, the Group has provided relevant trainings to directors and employees.
+Recognising that anti-corruption training is essential for creating a healthy corporate culture, the Group has provided relevant training to directors and employees.
 The Group disseminates the Hong Kong Companies Registry's guidelines on anti-money laundering and counter-terrorist financing to directors and employees via email at least once annually.
 Such material familiarises directors and employees with their corresponding roles and responsibilities in anti-corruption and business ethics.
-During the Year, 2 employees have engaged with the additional reading materials relating to anti-corruption to develop their anti-corruption awareness and good professional conduct (2022: 2 employees have each participated in 1 hour of anti-corruption training).
+During the Year, 2 employees engaged with the additional reading materials relating to anti-corruption to develop their anti-corruption awareness and good professional conduct (2023: 2 employees engaged with the additional reading materials relating to anti-corruption).